shukebeta/HappyNotes.Api/documents/Mastodon-sync.md

 ## 6. Security Considerations

 - Sensitive data (e.g., ClientSecret, AccessToken) should be encrypted before storage.
-- Access to the MastodonApplications and MastodonUserAccounts tables should be strictly controlled.
+- Access to the MastodonApplication and MastodonUserAccount tables should be strictly controlled.

 ## 7. Future Enhancements